-The possession or use of cell phones and other electronic devices at school because of the interference these devices create to the educational process.
+The School Board Policy excludes the possession or use of cell phones and other electronic devices at school because of the interference these devices create to the educational process.
 The use of camera phones, cameras, recorders, or other electronic devices that might violate the privacy rights of students and/or school staff or used to commit academic fraud, will result in appropriate consequences.
-With the exception of those approved by the school administration or those kept in cars is prohibited.